In China, signs that one-child policy may be coming to an end

 But evidence has been mounting for years that the policy may be unnecessary to control population growth.

-In 2008, Renmin University's Gu and the Brookings-Tsinghua Center for Public Policy published a study on two-child policy programs in four regions, home to about 8 million people.
-They concluded that the high cost of having children is enough to hold down birthrates, but the freedom to have a second child results in a less skewed gender disparity.
+In 2008, Renmin University's Gu and the Brookings-Tsinghua Centre for Public Policy published a study on two-child policy programmes in four regions, home to about 8 million people.
+They concluded that the high cost of having children is enough to hold down birth-rates, but the freedom to have a second child results in a less skewed gender disparity.

-The next year, sources told Reuters, the National Population and Family Planning Commission decided, as a first step, to expand pilot programs to relax the policy in four to five other regions.

 The proposal was dropped for lack of a consensus among the leadership, according to a person familiar with the discussions.